coderefinery/git-collaborative/content/guide.md

 ### Difference between pull and pull requests

-The difference between pull and pull requests can be confusing, explain clearly that pull requests are a different mechanism specific to GitHub, GitLab, etc.
+The difference between pull and pull requests can be confusing, explain clearly that pull requests or merge requests are a different mechanism specific to GitHub, GitLab, etc.

 ### Pull requests are from branch to branch, not from commit to branch